semanticdata/forgetful-notes/content/About.md

 - …inspecting public road construction projects.
 - …working in a construction materials laboratory.

-In my free time, I’m drawn to even more topics, such as public infrastructure, digital gardening, materials science, game development, and personal knowledge management.

-## Professional Experience
+## Work Experience

-As an Engineering Project Manager for the City of Crystal .
-Some of my duties include preparing detailed plans, specifications, solicitations, proposals for bids, and cost estimates; managing contracts from bid solicitation through project completion; and inspecting ongoing and completed construction for compliance with those specifications.

-I also maintain accurate project records, review as-built plans, and oversee right-of-way management and permitting.
-My role involves working closely with various private and public agencies, utilizing GIS and CAD systems, and assisting with Joint Water Commission and Watershed District functions.

-## Career Journey
+As an Assist.
+Contract Administrator for [Metro Transit](https://www.metrotransit.org/), I oversee projects through their installation, construction, and commissioning phases.
+On a day-to-day basis, I manage multiple projects that tie in one way or another to the public transportation system of the Twins Cities' Metro Area in Minnesota.

-With over 10 years of experience in construction, I have amassed a number of unique projects and experiences that cover many different fields.
+With a little over 10 years of experience in public construction, I have amassed a number of unique projects that cover many different fields.
 It all started when I got my first job as a Civil Engineering Technician for a contracting company near my university.
-I was at the time attending INTEC while pursuing a Bachelor's in Civil Engineering.
-Unfortunately, I was unable to finish my college education due to personal reasons.
+I was at the time attending [INTEC](https://www.intec.edu.do/) while pursuing a Bachelor's in Civil Engineering.
+Unfortunately, I was unable to finish my college education due to personal problems.

 Nevertheless, today I thrive having experience in not only public infrastructure, but technology, electrical, rail, and bus related projects as well.
-In the past, you could also find me working as a volunteer/on-call Firefighter for the City of Bloomington.
-If interested, take a look at my resume .

 ## Reaching Out